 Why is walking good for you?
 Walking stimulates the release of endorphins, your body’s pain-inhibiting hormones.
-And it’s just good to get out and about – especially with summer approaching!
+And it’s just good to get out and about !

 Regular, gentle exercise can help improve your body’s general functionality.
 Walking is particularly good because it is less likely to damage the joints than other weight bearing activities like running and helps maintain bone density.
 BUT… unless your back is in balance there’s a danger that it won’t be able to adequately support you even for the gentlest of exercise.

 If your back is in balance, walking can help strengthen your bones and muscles, including those in your feet, legs, hips and back, along with the muscles that hold you upright.
 Stretching and then walking will improve your back’s flexibility, range of motion and posture, which can help prevent future back pain or reduce its severity.